|UPCOMING START DATES||COST|

 You will experiment with coaching language, apply diverse and research-based techniques, and explore their effects.
 You will learn a defined process to structure a coaching session and engagement, and you’ll learn about the benefits of the structure as well as the vulnerabilities of a poorly structured engagement.
 You will learn evidence-based methodologies to establish credibility, build trust and demonstrate empathy with a coachee.
 You will complete the training having effectively coached and having been coached.

-Emergence Coach Training is recognized by the International Coach Federation (ICF) under their classification as an accredited coach training program (ACTP) for those seeking to earn the Associate Certified Coach (ACC) or Professional Certified Coach (PCC) credential.
-Completion of an ACTP is one of several paths a coach may choose to earn a coaching credential from ICF.
+Emergence Coach Training, as a Level 2 ICF-Accredited Coaching Education, provides the education, mentor coaching, and performance evaluation components required for completion of either an Associate Certified Coach (ACC) or Professional Certified Coach (PCC) credential with ICF.
+Completion of a Level 2 ICF-Accredited Coaching Education is one of several paths a coach may choose to earn a coaching credential from ICF.
 Please visit http://www.coachfederation.org to learn more about ICF’s different coaching credentials and the paths to certification.

-As of January 2020, ICF requires the following of students who choose the ACTP path to earn the ACC credential:
+As of April 2023, ICF requires the following to earn the ACC credential:

-As of January 2020, ICF requires the following of students who choose the ACTP path to earn the PCC credential:
+As of April 2023, ICF requires the following to earn the PCC credential:

 You will be learning the Wright Model of Emergence Coaching as you apply the phases of Evolating in service to your clients.
 As your clients begin to engage in the emergence process, you will learn to help them maintain momentum, break through any perceived blocks, and to tap into their innate intelligence.